What Is Missing in Multilingual Visual Reasoning and How to Fix It: Models and Evaluation Protocols

-\textbf{Zero-shot.} In this setting, the models are not specifically fine-tuned for the task of multimodal visual reasoning.
-This setting is academically interesting, as it more generally tests the ability of models to perform reasoning tasks, and the results are more likely to be representative of performance on datasets for which training data is not explicitly available.
-In addition, it is practically useful in that it can also be applied to LMs that cannot as easily by fine-tuned, such as GPT-4V (due to its closed nature), and LLaVa (due to its relatively large size).
-We test LLaVA, mBLIP, and GPT-4V in this setting.
+\textbf{Zero-shot.} In this setting, models are not specifically fine-tuned for the task of visual reasoning.
+This setting is academically interesting, as it more generally tests the ability of models to perform tasks, and the results are more likely to be representative of performance on datasets for which training data is not available.
+In addition, it is practically useful since it can also be applied to LMs that cannot as easily be fine-tuned, such as the proprietary models GPT-4V and Gemini 1.5 Pro (due to their closed nature), and some large open models such as LLaVA and Qwen-VL (due to their relatively large sizes).
+We test LLaVA, Qwen-VL, Qwen2-VL-7B-Instruct, Cambrian-8B, Molmo-7B, mBLIP, GPT-4V, and Gemini-1.5-Pro in this setting.

-\textbf{Finetuned.} In addition, for models that can more easily be finetuned, we finetune them on the English NLVR2 dataset, and test them on both NLVR2 and MaRVL.
-This represents the realistic setting of adapting a multilingual model to a particular reasoning task using only English data, which is relatively available.
+\textbf{Finetuned.} We finetune models that can more easily be finetuned on the English NLVR2 dataset, and test on NLVR2 and MaRVL.
+This represents the realistic setting, adapting multilingual models to particular tasks using English data, which is relatively available.
 We test mBLIP, CCLM-4M, xUNITER, and mUNITER in this setting.